sarahrosegallagher/Module_2_Challenge/README.md

 ### Run Times
 As seen below, the refactoring decreased the run time for the analysis of both years.
 The run time dropped from 0.68s to 0.08s and 0.14s, respectively.
-This represents a decrease of about 80% in run time from before to after refactoring.
+This represents an aproximate **decrease of 80% in run time** from before to after refactoring.

 Before Refactor Run Times: